bduarte10/bduarte10/README.md

   <tr>
     <td >
       <p>Graduated in Systems Analysis and Development from Unopar (Brazil), I have a solid experience in software development, focusing on web development using ReactJS, NextJS, Typescript, JavaScript, and mobile development with React Native.</p>
       <p>I am self-taught and technology enthusiast, always seeking to deepen my knowledge in front-end, software architecture, and coding best practices.
-I have proven skills in React.JS, Angular, React Native, Figma, Jira, among other tools.
+I have proven skills in React.JS, React Native, Figma, Jira, among other tools.
 Currently, I am specializing in NodeJS to also work as a backend or fullstack developer.</p>
       <p>Throughout my career, I have developed web products ensuring quality and performance, integrated front-end with back-end, and prioritized the continuous evolution of products in pursuit of the best value for the business.
 I have skills in Javascript, Typescript, HTML, CSS, solid experience with ReactJS, test automation, version control with GIT, and familiarity with agile development methodologies.</p>
       <p>I am an autonomous person, open to collaboration, and always willing to grow as a developer.
 I am passionate about problem-solving and finding viable solutions, maintaining good interpersonal relationships, and constantly seeking innovation in projects.</p>
     </td>